isomerpages/moe-westwoodpri/_highlights/2023/P5 Camp.md

 ---
 ### **P5 Camp**

-Our 3 days 2 nights residential camp for P5 pupils was held at HomeTeamNS@Bukit Batok, between 26 to 28 July.
-The theme is ‘Yes I Can!
-Yes You Can!’ to boost confidence and resilience in self and uplift of others.
+We organized a residential camp for P5 pupils, spanning 3 days and 2 nights at HomeTeamNS@Bukit Batok from 26th to 28th July.
+The camp's theme was 'Yes I Can!
+Yes You Can!' aimed at enhancing self-confidence, resilience, and promoting uplifting support for one another.